vtanixDevKid/Android-Esp32/README.md

 ```

+this all not done yet.
-im a kid and my main language wasnt english, so if my english look so bad dont blame me. hate this language, dont hate me.
+im a kid and my main language wasnt even english, so if my english look so bad dont blame me. hate this language, but dont hate me.
 ```